Vicsek fractal

-In mathematics the Vicsek fractal, also known as Vicsek snowflake or box fractal, is a fractal arising from a construction similar to that of the Sierpinski carpet, proposed by Tamás Vicsek.
+In mathematics the Vicsek fractal, also known as Vicsek snowflake or box fractal, is a fractal arising from a construction similar to that of the Sierpiński carpet, proposed by Tamás Vicsek.
 It has applications including as compact antennas, particularly in cellular phones.

 Box fractal also refers to various iterated fractals created by a square or rectangular grid with various boxes removed or absent and, at each iteration, those present and/or those absent have the previous image scaled down and drawn within them.
 The Sierpinski triangle may be approximated by a 2 × 2 box fractal with one corner removed.
 The Sierpinski carpet is a 3 × 3 box fractal with the middle square removed.